spinnaker/spinnaker/experimental/docker-compose/README.md

 ## Updating Spinnaker

-Call ```docker-compose pull``` to get the latest version of Spinnaker Call ```docker-compose restart``` to restart all containers
+1. Get the latest version of Spinnaker: `docker-compose pull`
+2. Restart all containers: `docker-compose restart`

 ## Stopping Spinnaker

-1. Run ```docker-compose stop```
+1. Stop all containers: `docker-compose stop`
-2. If you don't want to keep the containers around, use ```docker-compose rm -f```
+2. If you don't want to keep the containers around, use: ```docker-compose rm -f```

 ## Helpful tips

 ### Adding more memory to your local machine

-Spinnaker is pretty memory intensive, we suggest modifying the virtual box image used by docker machine to have more memory.
+Spinnaker is pretty memory-intensive, we suggest modifying the virtual box image used by docker machine to have more memory.
 You can do this by opening virtualbox and changing your base memory amount via settings -> System -> Base memory.
 This configuration has been tested on 8GB.